ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Saturday Class/Student M.md

 ```

+> All done with the TESTER sprite.
+>

+### SWORD

-> Go to the costume editor and move the sword so the point of the sword is at the very center of the sprite.
+> Now, go to the costume editor and move the sword so the point of the sword is at the very center of the sprite.

-Now we are done with the sword.
-Move to the 1 sprite
+> Now we are done with the sword, and move on to the 1 sprite

 ### 1  Sprite